lovermans/dev-ops-experience/termux/README.md

 > [!NOTE]
 > - Tested On Android 14 Infinix Hot 50 Pro (No Root) with auto battery optimization disabled for termux app.
 > - "Disable child process restrictions" option in Developer Option Menu is enabled (toggle to On).
+> - Proot Distro using Ubuntu 24.04 LTS.

 # Disable Phantom Process Killer on Android 12 or 13